Mental Toughness is the Best Survival Tool

 The hard truth is that the only thing that prepares you to perform when you’re stressed is to simulate performing under stress.
 Instead of calmly shooting targets at the range, try doing jumping jacks until you’re out of breath and then see how accurate you are.
 Try telling your family members that any one of them can call a fire drill at any time so you’re surprised too.
 Look for ways to force yourself to practice doing what needs to be done when you’re afraid, tired, or caught off guard.

-This is another skill you need to learn and practice.
+Situational awareness is another skill you need to learn and practice.
 Part of being prepared for anything means understanding how and when your environment could change, and already understanding what those changes might look like and how you may need to respond to them.

 You can get your family involved too—make it a game.
 Look around; notice things that are “off” or seem out of place for the location, activity, or time of day.
 A man wearing a heavy coat in summertime, a woman furtively glancing around, or even your child being watched too closely by someone across a room are just a few examples of things that you should not miss going on around you.